fredrik-bakke/agda-syntax-vscode/README.md

 ## Release Notes

-This is currently an alpha release.
+This is an alpha release.